Rubigai/Rubigai/README.md

 ## Hi there 👋

-I'm Rubiga ,an Engineering student passionate about AI and Technology
+I'm Rubiga ,an engineering student passionate about AI and technology